satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-In this article, we raise five problems with the current process for reviewing scientific articles, and argue that opening up the review process to many reviewers could address all of these problems.
-We propose that this may be accomplished by using The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing primarily via GitHub (github.com/satra/scientific-review), followed by dynamic, interactive,
+In this article, we raise five problems with the current process for reviewing scientific articles, and argue that opening up the review process to include many reviewers, could address all of these problems.
+We propose that this may be accomplished by enhancing current code review systems for application to article review.
+The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing primarily via GitHub (github.com/satra/scientific-review), followed by dynamic, interactive,